klinquist/tf-aws-s3-cf-template/README.md

 * Run 'terraform destroy' to remove all terraform-managed resources
 * Delete the hosted zone from Route53
 * Delete the github repo

+### To-do

+* Use the github terraform provider instead of `gh` cli?
+Still requires `gh` to be installed and authorized *or* a personal access token to be provided.
+A shell script would still be required to commit files to the repository.
+* Set up the [Github-AWS OIDC connection](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) rather than generating an AWS user w/ access key & secret.
+This would make things more secure.